FSB-Cloud/.github/README.md

 - **Login and User Authentication**: Required to upload or contribute materials.
 - **Material Management**: Ability to sort and organize materials by subject, year, and type.

+### Contributing
+We welcome contributions from everyone!
+If you'd like to contribute, follow these steps:

+1. Fork the repository.
+2. Create a new branch (git checkout -b feature-branch).
+3. Make your changes.
+4. Commit your changes (git commit -am 'Add new feature').
+5. Push your branch (git push origin feature-branch).
+6. Submit a pull request.
+7. Please check the open issues to see what needs help.

 ## Getting Started

 To run FSB Cloud locally or contribute to its development, follow these steps: